-In this post, let's break down everything you need to know about customer health score.
-We'll review how it's used, how to calculate it, and even look at some examples you can reuse with your customer success team.
+In this post, let's break down everything you need to know about the customer health score.

 Customer Health Score